- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 6. Try Activated Charcoal

 It’s not just for making foods instafamous – activated charcoal is actually a medical treatment and it’s used to absorb substances -including gas – in the gut.

-However, we do have to send out a warning here.
+No matter how it works though, we do have to send out a warning here.

 Activated charcoal can interfere with the absorption of medication so, if you’re on any medicine including the contraceptive pill, speak to your doctor before using activated charcoal – or just pick one of our other methods that don’t carry the same risk.

-Oh, and if you do use it don’t panic if your stool is black the next day or day after, that’s just what happens.
+Oh, and if you do use it don’t panic if your stool is black the next day or the day after, that’s just what happens.

 7. Use a Heat Pad

-Heat relaxes muscles and so, adding a heat pad, or hot water bottle over your stomach can help relax the muscles and reduce bloating.
+Heat relaxes muscles so, adding a heat pad, or hot water bottle over your stomach can help relax the muscles and reduce bloating.